zokovi/DiscordGPUStockCheckerBOT/README.md

 Scraping uses Selenium and BeautifulSoup4 in python.

-This bot currenly scrapes from Nvidia Geforce Official Store in Tokopedia.
+This bot currently scrapes from Nvidia Geforce Official Store in Tokopedia.

 ## Requirements